Tasks, Tools & Technologies

 Long-term production targets can be the introduction of new products, the establishment of new production sites or entry into new markets.

-Production planning and execution
+Production planning and production control

 In production planning, a distinction can be made between long-term (strategic/tactical) and short-term (operational) planning.